BoatingWA representing all recreational boaters in Western Australia

 Membership is available to all those who enjoy recreational boating.

 The Swan Yacht Club, Bunbury Yacht Club and Fremantle Sailing Club are affiliate member clubs.

 Could it be any better?

-BoatingWA has established a regular meeting with Rottnest CEO to investigate issues and facilities.
+BoatingWA has established a regular meeting with Rottnest CEO Michelle Reynolds to investigate issues and facilities.

 We want your concerns to discuss and resolve with the Rottnest Island Authority

-• Ten new "FREE" beach moorings.
-(5 Thomson Bay + 5 Geordie Bay)
+- Ten new FREE beach moorings.
+(5 Thomson Bay + 5 Georde Bay)